mingzhe-zhang/mingzhe-zhang.github.io/_pages/all-news.md

 ---
 ## 2025

+[2025-12-20] Our collaboration paper "Libra: Pattern-Scheduling Co-Optimization for Cross-Scheme FHE Code Generation over GPGPU" has been accepted by USENIX Security 2026!
+Congratulations to all collaborators!
+[2025-12-18] Our paper "Binary Subscript Representation and Efficient Pipelined Number Theoretic Transform" has been accepted by the IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems!
+Congratulations to all!
 + [2025-12-08] Our collaboration paper "Xerxes: Extensive Exploration of Scalable Hardware Systems with CXL-Based Simulation Framework" has been accpeted by FAST 2026!
 Congratulations to all collaborators!
 + [2025-11-26] <font color="#FF0000">Our paper "Falcon: Algorithm-Hardware Co-Design for Efficient Fully Homomorphic Encryption Accelerator" has been accepted by ASPLOS 2026!
 This is our 10th paper on FHE acceleration in the top-tier computer architecture conference.
 Congratulations to all!</font>
 + [2025-11-08] Our paper " An Efficient and Scalable Hardware Architecture for Number